◆ ANSWERS

 Your Resume

-The first thing a recruiter sees — and the most common reason candidates get filtered.
+The first thing a recruiter sees in 6 seconds.
+The most common reason qualified candidates get filtered before a human reads a word.

-Four checks a senior recruiter actually runs on a resume — and how to tell which one yours is failing.
+Four checks a senior recruiter actually runs on a resume, plus how to tell which one yours is failing.

 The 7-second scan is real.
 The way most people understand it isn't.
 What recruiters actually look at in those seconds.

 Most red-flag lists are stuck in 2010.
 Job hopping isn't one anymore.
-Here are the actual flags recruiters flag in 2026.
+Here are the actual flags recruiters react to in 2026.

 Written for hiring teams, useful for candidates: the specific patterns that reveal AI generation, and how to avoid them.